 Cooking, in broad terms, simply involves the application of energy in the form of heat to foodstuffs.
 If you let this heat escape, then you’re just making your cooking appliances work extra-hard to regain the level of heat initially required.
 Place a lid on your stove-top creations so that they retain their temperatures, and effectively cutting down on cooking times.
 Remember that your oven door is essentially a lid too, so don’t open it up constantly to check on your food.
 Instead, it’s best to use an oven light and look through the window to determine when your food is ready.

 6. Refrigerate Like a Pro

 You can refrigerate your leftovers to keep them edible for a long time, but make sure your refrigerator is in fine shape first.
 If you close the refrigerator door on a dollar bill, you shouldn’t be able to pull it out easily.
 If you can, then your door needs adjustment.
 When storing foods in your refrigerator, let them cool down to room temperature first.
 And finally, try to keep the door shut as much as possible, but while in the process of loading food, consider doing it all at once as it’s preferable to leave it open longer rather than continually opening and closing it.

 At Thanksgiving, we take the time to appreciate the wealth and plenty that have accrued to us throughout the year.
 But just because we have much to be thankful for, that’s still no reason for needless waste.
+Try these energy saving tips so you can have a greener Thanksgiving!
 Act smart by taking simple measures to cut back on your energy use, and you’ll be protecting Mother Nature and simultaneously reducing your already spiking holiday expenses!